adhuliya/sparcv8-ajit/src/cortos/cortos/files/build_sh/README.md

 Contains build scripts to build user's `main.c` file.

-AjitCoRtos builds the user program twice.
+CoRtos builds the user program twice.
 The first static build is to check the size of the generated elf.
 Using the size of the elf generated in the first build, it is rebuilt